Robert M. La Follette Jr.: Progressive, Isolationist

-Republican
+Return to the Republican Party

 When the Wisconsin Progressive Party dissolved, La Follette returned to the Republican Party in 1946.
 He helped to draft and win passage of the Legislative Reorganization Act of 1946 that modernized the legislative process in Congress.

-Defeat
+Electoral defeat

-La Follette was an unsuccessful candidate for reelection as a Republican in 1946.
+La Follette was an unsuccessful candidate for renomination as a Republican in 1946.
 He ran an isolationist campaign against the United Nations and was critical of Soviet dictator Joseph Stalin; he ended up narrowly losing to Joseph McCarthy in the Republican primary, by 207,935 votes to 202,557.
 While La Follette initially started with a large lead in the polls, that lead gradually dwindled, and on the primary election day, the results of the final county to report polls tipped the scales in McCarthy's favor.
 La Follette sent a one-word telegram saying "Congratulations" to McCarthy.

 La Follette made several decisions that hurt his primary campaign.
 Disbanding the Progressive Party and seeking election on the Republican ticket that same year cost him the support of many progressive supporters that belonged to the former, while the more conservative Republicans were also suspicious of La Follette, for he had previously run against them.
 Being initially confident of victory, he further hurt his chances by staying on in Washington to draft and win passage of the Legislative Reorganization Act of 1946 rather than returning to Wisconsin to campaign for re-election.

 La Follette faced an aggressive campaign by McCarthy and failed to refute the latter's charges, several of which were false.
 McCarthy attacked La Follette for not enlisting during the war, although La Follette had been 46 when Pearl Harbor was bombed and would have been too old to be accepted.
 McCarthy played up his own wartime service, using his wartime nickname "Tail-Gunner Joe", and the slogan "Congress needs a tail-gunner".
 McCarthy also claimed that while he had been away fighting for his country, La Follette had made huge profits from investments; the suggestion that La Follette had been guilty of war profiteering was deeply damaging.
 (In fact, McCarthy had invested in the stock market himself during the war, netting a profit of $42,000 in 1943.
 La Follette's investments consisted of partial interest in a radio station, which earned him a profit of $47,000 over two years.)